meteor/galaxy-docs/source/triggers.md

 Triggers use metrics from your app to take decisions based on your rules.
 You can use the following metrics: CPU Usage (%), Memory Usage (%) and Number of Connections.

-We support three series of metrics: every 5 seconds, every 3 minutes and every hour so you can select the best frequency to check your app metrics.
-You also select how many metrics do you want to use, for instance, you can select 12 metrics of 5 seconds that means you are going to take decisions based on the last minute (last 60 seconds).
+We support three sample durations (`Sample duration`): 5 seconds, 3 minutes and hour so you can select the best duration to check your app metrics.
+You also select how many samples (`Sample quantity`) do you want to use, for instance, you can select 12 samples of 5 seconds that means you are going to take decisions based on the last minute (last 60 seconds).

-Every metric is extract from your containers, and then we calculate the simple average between all containers for every timestamp.
-For example, if you have 3 containers and you selected 3 metrics using 3 minutes series you are going to have 3 values that corresponds to the average of your containers 3 minutes ago, 6 minutes ago and 9 minutes ago.
+Every metric is extracted from your containers, and then we calculate the simple average between all containers for every sample from the same timestamp.
+For example, if you have 3 containers and you selected 3 samples using 3 minutes as sample duration you are going to have 3 values that corresponds to the average of your containers 3 minutes ago, 6 minutes ago and 9 minutes ago.

+These metrics are exactly the same you see in the graphs of your container in the Containers tab.

 <img src="/images/triggers-06.png" />

-Every rule will be compared with these metrics (the average of your metrics for each timestamp) to decide if your trigger action is going to be executed or not.
+Every rule will be compared with these metrics (the average of your samples for each timestamp) to decide if your trigger action is going to be executed or not.

 <h2 id="actions">Actions</h2>